pathtofile/Sealighter/docs/SCENARIOS.md

 In my example, the PID of the PowerShell that ran the command was `15724`.
 We can see that PowerShell triggered an event

-We can see we generated an event we didn't know existed called `ShellExecuteExW`, which containes the program we ran (`lpFile`) and the arguments (`lpParameters`).
+We can see a generated event that we didn't know existed called `ShellExecuteExW`, which contains the program we ran (`lpFile`) and the arguments (`lpParameters`).

-We can see the information also matches up with the `Microsoft-Windows-Kernel-Process` trace, confirming that this was us that triggered the event.
+We can also see the information also matches up with the `Microsoft-Windows-Kernel-Process` trace, confirming that this was us that triggered the event.

 ----------